kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

 ---
+heading: A Wide Selection of Fitness Classes for ALL!
+path: /classes
 templateKey: classes-page
 title: " Classes"
 image: /img/slc-fitness-fun.jpg
-heading: A Wide Selection of Fitness Classes for ALL!
-path: /classes
-description: "Whether it be Fat Burning, Barre Fitness, Legs Bums and Tums, Toning Weight Classes or Adults beginners dance classes there is a class for everyone at SLC Fitness!
+description: "Whether it be Fat Burning, Barre Fitness, Legs Bums and Tums, Toning Weight Classes or Dance Fitness classes there is a class for everyone at SLC Fitness!
 I offer adaptations and Easy, Intermediate and Hard Levels in each class so they really are suitable for ALL fitness levels.
 Please see timetable for more information. "
 intro:
   blurbs:
     - image: /img/thumbnail_image0-1-.jpg